 Vietnam's National Strategy on Gender Equality 2011-2020 commits to narrowing the gender gap in the economy, to ensure women can get quality jobs, and increasing the number of female entrepreneurs.
 It also aspires to increase the access of poor rural and ethnic minority women to economic resources and the labour market.
 Empowering women to participate actively in the economy is critical to reducing poverty and building a sustainable economy.
 Australia is working to support women's economic empowerment, including for those most excluded.

-Australia will focus its support on Vietnam's northern mountainous areas, which have a higher incidence of extreme poverty.
+Australia will focus its support through the aid program on Vietnam's northern mountainous areas, which have a higher incidence of extreme poverty.
 Consistent with our economic partnership, we will complement the efforts of the Government of Vietnam by identifying, trialing and scaling-up new approaches to closing gender gaps in economic livelihoods in these areas, including by working with the private sector.
 We will also support programs and policies that better empower women.

 Promoting women's economic empowerment, including ethnic minorities fact sheet

-- Women's Economic Empowerment through Agricultural Value Chain Enhancement
+- Women's Economic Empowerment through Agricultural Value Chain Enhancement (WEAVE)

-- Gender-Responsive Equitable Agriculture and Tourism
+- Gender-Responsive Equitable Agriculture and Tourism (GREAT)

-- Investing in Women
+- The Vietnam component of the multi-country Investing in Women

-- Support to the Second National Study on Violence against Women and Girls.
+- Support to the Second National Study on Violence against Women and Girls

 Aus4Equality fact sheet